-Each February, the Virginia Literacy Foundation announces the availability of its Tier One and Tier Two matching grants.
+At the end of January, the Virginia Literacy Foundation announces the availability of its matching grants.

-The VLF funds community- and faith-based literacy organizations located in Virginia and serve adult students who read at a fifth grade level or below, are 18 years of age and older, and stay for at least 6 hours of direct instruction.
-Eligible organizations have 501 (c) 3 status (or are closely partnered with an established 501 (c) 3 organization) and work with nonprofit staff, volunteers and an active Board of Directors.
+The VLF funds Virginia’s community- and faith-based literacy organizations that serve adult students who read at a fifth grade level or below, are 18 years of age and older, and stay for at least 12 hours of direct instruction.
+Eligible organizations have 501 (c) 3 status (or are closely partnered with an established 501 (c) 3 organization) and work with nonprofit staff, volunteers, and an active Board of Directors.

-To research information for grants or outreach, click on this link: Facts and Statistics for Adult Education and Literacy in Virginia and the U.S., which was developed by the VLF for grant writers and program managers.
+To research information for grants or outreach, click on this link: Facts and Statistics for Adult Education and Literacy in Virginia and the U.S., which was developed for Virginia’s grant writers and program managers.

-If your organization is unsure about our eligibility requirements, please contact the VLF at 804-237-8909 or email Rita Layne at email@example.com.
+If your organization is unsure about the VLF’s eligibility requirements, please contact the VLF’s office at 804-237-8909 or email Rita Layne at email@example.com.

 Announcements of grant proposals are sent out in late January.
 At that time, instructions and application forms will be made available on this website.
 Grants are due at the end of March, as listed on the forms.